Security planning for LLM-based applications

 Threat:

 LLM applications have the potential to reveal sensitive information, proprietary algorithms, or other confidential details through their output.
-This revelation can result in the following results:
+This revelation can produce the following results:

 Affected asset(s) Web application, Non-Search Microservice, Search API RAG microservice, Conversational Microservice, Browser